faunalia/HealthQGIS/Documentation/3_3_querying_the_map.rst

 In the second part of the dialog windows you can see basic summary statistics of the chosen field, these include:

-* Count: the features number of the layers
+* Count: features number of the layers
 * Unique values: how many unique values are present in the field
-* Minimum value: the minimum value of the field
+* Minimum value: minimum value of the field
-* Maximum value: the maximum value of the field
+* Maximum value: maximum value of the field
-* Range: the range between the maximum and the minimum value
+* Range: range between the maximum and the minimum value
 * Sum: sum of all the values
-* Mean value: the mean value
+* Mean value: mean value
-* Median value: the median value
+* Median value: median value
-* Standard deviation: the standard deviation
+* Standard deviation: standard deviation
 * Coefficient of Variation: a normalized measure of dispersion (defined as the ratio of the standard deviation to the mean)